Skip to main content

 Through completion of this four-year track students will receive:

-• Credit for completion of Global Health Scholars Pathway-specific electives (GH717, GH727, GH747)
+• Credit for completion of Global Health Scholars Program-specific electives (GH717, GH727, GH747)

 • Mentoring relationships with highly interested faculty

-• Under the direction of faculty, students will gain skills for community engagement, basic health data collection and analysis and community health intervention development with implementation.
 Students will be integral decision-makers in the program with the goal of measurably improving the health of the residents of a marginalized community in Pennsylvania.

 Indiana, Pennsylvania: Dr. Leesha Helm and Dr. Amanda Vaglia, site leads, will accept up to 2 students